PoCInnovation/Workshops/software/06.Nest/README.md

 First, read a little about [route parameters](https://docs.nestjs.com/controllers#route-parameters).

 You can now update the previously created `getArticle` function to take a title as a route `@Param()`.
-Add debug logs again to check if you are correctly receiving it :rocket:
+Add debug logs again to check if you are correctly receiving it 🚀

 > We'll use this param later to search for this title in our mocked article DB 😉